lenafaure/LMD-TeamProject2/encyclopedia-entry-6.md

 3. What if i want to replace a character by the dollar `$` sign ?
 Simply double `$$` the dollar sign in the replacement string.

-4. From example 3, we can see that the `replace()` method search through all occurences of `searchString` which actually allows us to iterate through it *without using a loop*.
+4. From example 3, we can see that the `replace()` method searches through all occurences of `searchString`, which actually allows us to iterate through it *without using a loop*.
+The `replace()` method does it automatically for us.

 ## Browser support